Combining Type Inference and Automated Unit Test Generation for Python: Background

 \subsection{Unit Test Generation for Python}

-Strong test suites are important, but creating tests manually can be tedious.
+Strong test suites are important, but creating tests manually can be tedious~\cite{waychal_practitioners_2021,straubinger_engaging_2024,santos_would_2017,deak_challenges_2016,weyuker_clearing_2000}.
 A semi-automated approach to generating tests is therefore offered by property-based testing tools such as \toolname{Hypothesis}~\cite{MH19,MD20}, which generates a wide range of input values using composable strategies that define how to create data of various types.
 These strategies are passed to a test function via a \inlinelst{@given} decorator, which drives automatic input generation.
-However, \toolname{Hypothesis} requires the user to provide a basic test case that defines the expected behaviour of the subject under test manually~\cite{MH19,MD20}.
+However, \toolname{Hypothesis} requires the user to manually provide a basic test case that defines the expected behaviour of the SUT~\cite{MH19,MD20}.

 Common approaches to fully automate test generation include purely random approaches, some of which incorporate feedback from the test-case execution to guide the generation~\cite{PLE+07}; (dynamic) symbolic execution, which systematically explores program paths to generate test cases~\cite{SMC13, bucur_prototyping_2014, ding_dynamic_2016, ryan_code_aware_2024}; and evolutionary algorithms, which aim to find test cases that are considered best with respect to a fitness function~\cite{Ton04}.
 Fitness functions can be based on, \eg, coverage metrics such as branch coverage.
-Furthermore, previous work explored the usage of generative models~\cite{DDS21} and the usage of large language models~(LLMs) for Python test generation~(\eg \cite{dakhel_effective_2024, yang_enhancing_2024, pizzorno_coverup_2024, lemieux_codamosa_2023, ryan_code-aware_2024, yang_llm-enhanced_2025, xiao_optimizing_2024}).
-We refer the interested reader to the literature that discusses automated unit test generation and various algorithms in great detail~(\eg,~\cite{CGA18}).
+Furthermore, previous work explored the usage of generative models~\cite{DDS21} and the usage of LLMs for Python test generation~\cite{dakhel_effective_2024, yang_enhancing_2024, pizzorno_coverup_2024, lemieux_codamosa_2023, ryan_code_aware_2024, yang_llm-enhanced_2025, xiao_optimizing_2024}.
+We refer the interested reader to the literature that discusses automated unit test generation and various algorithms in great detail~\cite{CGA18}.

+\Pynguin~\cite{LF22} is a well-established, actively developed test generator for the Python programming language, implementing various test-generation algorithms~\cite{LKF23}.
+Many novel LLM-based approaches, such as \codamosa~\cite{lemieux_codamosa_2023}, extend \Pynguin by incorporating LLM-guided test generation.
+These state-of-the-art approaches have since been integrated into \Pynguin itself, making it a competitive baseline that incorporates the latest advances.
+Evaluating \typetracing in combination with LLM-based approaches would introduce confounding factors, as LLMs might ``guess'' correct types based on semantic information (e.g., parameter names), which would disguise the effectiveness of our dynamic type-inference technique.
+We therefore focus our evaluation on the evolutionary search of \pynguin to isolate the impact of \typetracing.